NOTE: If the deceased beneficiary lives outside the U.S. but has a domestic account and

 a payment returned for reason of death (whether issued by check or direct deposit),

-a death input through post-entitlement system (POS) screens other than manual adjustment
+a death input through Death Information processing System (DIPS) screens other than

 Payments continue but these actions cause an alert to the Office of Earnings and International